 However, my friend doesn’t mind the loud adults, apparently.
 They’re okay in her book.
 But show her a mother reading aloud to their kids to woo them into a mid-afternoon nap (or at the least an attempt to keep them occupied on the train ride) and she’s got issues.
 She’s my friend and all but really?
 Parents reading Horton Hears a Who is more annoying than a guy who had a few too many at happy hour and he’s now expounding loudly to all and sundry about his Fantasy Football lineup?
 Oh please, please, please let that be his Fantasy Football lineup he’s talking about.

 Don’t get me wrong, I hate screaming kids just as much as the next person; so the idea of the Family Car isn’t falling on totally deaf ears.
 Just muffled.
 As much as people annoy me (and they do so annoy me), I am well aware we don’t exist in self-contained bubbles where we’re free from any and all interactions that we don’t approve beforehand.
 Annoying people will always have access to us.
 Sometimes these people will happen to be children.
 Sometimes they’ll be full-fledged adults.
-You can’t get rid of everyone.
+Sadly, you can’t get rid of everyone.
 That’s just life.
 Deal with it.

 Trust me, I wish we had the technology to change this.
 Oh how I wish we did!
 I dream of living in the “Get Smart” days where I could ruthlessly activate a “cone of silence” over those irritating people who think train-riding time is also very-loud-and-very-private conversation time.
 Or hell, even at the cashier lane!
 Or in a restaurant!